[light] [dark]

 6:59-9:50 Hancock solo, then Hancock/Corea together

-9:50-10:02 Closing theme
+9:50-10:02 closing theme

-About the four rejected interludes which were not given master numbers and which contain no improvisation, Bob Belden writes in his notes to the Silent Way box (Mosaic MQ5-209, Columbia C3K-65362),
+About the four rejected interludes which were not given master numbers and which contain no improvisation, Bob Belden writes in his notes to the Silent Way box (Mosaic MQ5-209, Columbia Legacy C3K-65362),

 The unissued interludes are something of a mystery.
 They are only a few cue-length introductory phrases, having nothing to do whatsoever with any tracks that Miles had recorded up to this point.
 Herbie is on electric harpsichord and Chick is on organ, and these snippets do have a flavor of Sgt.
 Pepper's.
 These interludes are just fragments of something; perhaps they were just test recordings for Miles to hear.